vespa-engine/blog/_posts/2023-03-29-semantic-search-with-multi-vector-indexing.md

 Note that the developer controls the text chunking strategy.
 Suppose the developer wants to map vectors to the text paragraphs that produced them.
-In that case, the developer can use the index in the paragraphs array as the tensor dimension key.
+In that case, the developer can use the index in the paragraphs array as the mapped dimension label.
 This helps the developer present the best matching paragraph(s) on the search result page, as described in the ranking section below.